GH-GAMES/RHI_API_Tools/Docs/Instructions_EN.md

 1. Inside the plugin, there is a `Content` folder containing:

    - A sample map with a debug interface
-   - A widget demonstrating all plugin functions
+   - A widget demonstrating all plugin features

 <p align="center">
   <img src="../Images/RHI_API_Tools_INSIDE_CONTENT.png" width="512"/>
 </p>

 These files are accessible directly in the UE 5.4 editor via the plugin folder.
-You can also copy them into your project if desired.
+You can also copy them into your project if needed.

-2. The plugin interface is intuitive and showcases all features:
+2. The plugin interface is intuitive and showcases all functionalities:

 <p align="center">
   <img src="../Images/INTERFACE_EXAMPLE.png" width="900"/>